How to help children regulate their emotions

 Sometimes it can feel uncomfortable or inconvenient for us when we see our child feeling sad, angry or scared.
 We want the best for our children and our instinct might be to remove pain by distracting them or jumping to a solution.

 Try to slow down and stay present with your child.
 Breathing through your own feelings and holding space for theirs lets them know that emotions aren’t something to be afraid of.
-It also shows that you accept and love them no matter what they’re feeling, and that you’re a safe person to witness their emotional experience.
+It also shows that you accept and love them no matter what they’re feeling, and that you’re a safe person they can openly share with.

 teach coping strategies